 A delegation of dissident writers, made up of Václav Havel, Karol Sidon, and Ludvík Vaculík, tried immediately to intercede on Grusa’s behalf with the president of the Czech Writers’ Union, Josef Rybák.
 He refused to speak to them, explaining, “The Union is concerned only with its own members [who are carefully selected for political reasons].
 Talk to the police.
 I have nothing to say to you.”

 Since this attempt to intervene directly, a group of more than twenty Czech writers—including the internationally known Ivan Klíma and Pavel Kohout, Ludvík Vaculík, and the national artist and poet Jaroslav Seifert, who has been nominated several times for the Nobel Prize for literature—has distributed an open letter which begins with the following description of the incriminating book:

-“The hero of the novel, The novel is thus his long response to the rather perverse questions that certain authorities ask of people: Where do you come from?
+“The hero of the novel,1 who is looking for work in a large business, is asked—as one always is here—to fill out a questionnaire about his past, his character and his political attitudes.
+Unlike many people, the hero gives serious attention to the inane questions of the typically stupid questionnaire, and he tries to answer them.2 The novel is thus his long response to the rather perverse questions that certain authorities ask of people: Where do you come from?
 Who was your father, your grandfather, your great-grandfather…?

 Please choose from one of the options below to access this article:

 Purchase a print premium subscription (20 issues per year) and also receive online access to all all content on nybooks.com.

 Purchase an Online Edition subscription and receive full access to all articles published by the Review since 1963.